 Overall, the results show limited utility of POS tags.
-The use of POS tags in RAPIER, k-NN, and SVM does not improve F-measure significantly according to a paired t-test (p > 0.05).
+The use of POS tags in RAPIER, k-NN, and SVM, does not improve F-measure significantly according to a paired t-test (p > 0.05).
+An exception is for HMM, where the F-measure increases significantly when both the POS tags and the output of the dictionary-based tagger are available.
+This is because the inclusion of POS tags results in a model with more states, allowing for more accurate modeling of the data.

 While the dictionary-based tagger barely improves F-measure for RAPIER and TBL, it is useful for the rest of the learning methods to different extents.
-It improves both precision and recall for BWI, k-NN and MaxEnt, while for SVM it hurts the precision slightly, but this is outweighed by a larger gain in recall.
+It improves both precision and recall for k-NN and HMM, while for BWI and SVM, it hurts the precision slightly, but this is outweighed by a larger gain in recall.
+For SVM, the improvement in recall is so great that SVM coupled with the dictionary-based tagger gives the best overall F-measure.

-Out of all the learning methods tested here, SVM and MaxEnt achieve a significant improvement over the dictionary-based tagger in terms of F-measure.
-Another advantage is that both are able to achieve arbitrarily high precision by adjusting the confidence level.
-This is possible because the extraction confidence is highly correlated with the probability of correctness.
+While none of the learning methods achieve a significant improvement over the dictionary-based tagger in terms of F-measure, several of them can produce much higher precision.
+In particular, SVM is able to achieve arbitrarily high precision by adjusting the level of recall.
+This is because the extraction confidence seems to truly reflect the probability of correctness.
 Since high precision is needed to extract accurate knowledge from text, this is a significant contribution.